All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 A detox involves withdrawing from the addictive substance until your body no longer needs it in order to function.

-It is crucial that your detox takes place within a rehab centre, so that it is safe and controlled.
+It is crucial that your drug or alcohol detox takes place within a rehab centre, so that it is safe and controlled.

 However, not everyone will need a physical detox in order to recover.

-If you are addicted to certain drugs and substances that aren’t physically addictive, then you won’t need to detox in order to recover.
+If you are addicted to certain drugs and substances that don’t cause physical dependence (cocaine, cannabis, etc.) then you won’t need to detox in order to recover.